airswap/airswap-about/contracts/swap.md

 Swap is a trustless peer-to-peer trade settlement contract.
 [View the code on GitHub](https://github.com/airswap/airswap-protocols/tree/master/protocols/swap).

+# Features

+**Authorizations** are for peers that trade on behalf of others.
+These peers are authorized for either side of a trade, and can be wallets (people or programs) or smart contracts.

+**Affiliates** are third-parties compensated for their part in bringing together the two parties of a trade, and can be other traders or software applications that connect traders on the network.

+# Functions

 # `swap`

 An atomic token swap between a signer and a sender.